scriban/scriban/doc/language.md

 ##### The `reversed` parameter

-Allows to reverse the iteration on the elements
+Reverses the iteration of the elements:

 > **input**
 ```scriban-html